 The Old Growth Conservancy Society is again conducting tours of old-growth areas outside the Old Growth Conservancy.
 There are 3 tours, each focusing on the local logging history in a different area.
 Please register by email to email@example.com and we’ll reserve a place for you.

-Sunday, Sept.23 – Lighthouse Park – Meet at the top of the parking lot at the main trailhead at 10:00 am
+Sunday, June 16 – Lighthouse Park – Meet at the top of the parking lot at the main trailhead at 10:00 am

-Sunday, Sept.30 – Nelson Canyon Park to Whyte Lake – Meet at Nelson Canyon Parking lot at the trailhead at 10:00 am
+Sunday, July 7 – Nelson Canyon Park to Whyte Lake – Meet at Nelson Canyon Parking lot at the trailhead at 10:00 am

 We will attempt to organize carpooling to assist transportation but telephone numbers must be provided to participate.
-Tours can take up to 3 hours and you should bring a snack and water to enjoy the experience.
+Tours can take 3 hours or longer and you should bring a snack and water to enjoy the experience.

 Much of the tour is on-trail but some trails may be steep so basic fitness for hiking is required, especially for the Brothers Creek hike which is much longer.
 Sturdy footwear, long pants and a long-sleeve shirt (for brush and bugs) are recommended.
 Please bring water, something to eat and optionally a hiking pole for stability.
 A release of liability will be provided and must be signed before the tour.

-Much of the tour is off-trail and can include steep terrain, fallen trees and underbrush.
+The tour moves at a slow pace and much of the walking is off-trail including steep terrain, fallen trees and underbrush.
 Sturdy footwear, long pants and a long-sleeve shirt (for brush and bugs) are recommended.
 Please bring water, something to eat, insect repellent and optionally a hiking pole for stability.
 A release of liability will be provided and must be signed before the tour.